WinfredAchieng/WinfredAchieng.github.io/_tabs/about.md

 I’m a **Data & AI enthusiast** passionate about turning raw data into actionable insights.
 I build **predictive models, dashboards, and data pipelines** using **Python, Machine Learning, Power BI and Tableau**.

 I love solving real-world problems with data and continuously learning new tools and techniques to grow as a data professional.
-Thrilled about Artificial Intelligence.
+Thrilled in exploring Artificial intelligence, Machine Learning and Deep learning.
 Passionate about creating a safer cyber space through awareness.
-Thrilled in exploring Artificial intelligence, Machine Learning and Deep learning.